-4.7 Record retention and tracking
+4.6 Record retention and tracking

-OFM encourages employers to keep track of which employees they have completed PSLF forms for from July 1, 2023, onward, and which employees opt into and out of the PSLF employment certification process.
-If an employee opts out of the employment certification process, they may opt back in at any time by requesting PSLF employment certification.
+OFM encourages employers to keep track of which employees they have completed PSLF forms for from July 1, 2023, onward.
 For additional guidance about records retention and tracking, see the "PSLF FAQ for Washington State Agencies" on the OFM PSLF webpage.